-Did you know that some lenders will waive the LMI or offer a significant discount?
+Did you know that some lenders will waive LMI or offer a discount?

-The above list of lenders & lenders mortgage insurers are not ordered this way in our calculator’s results.
+The above list of lenders and lenders mortgage insurers aren’t ordered this way in our calculator’s results.

-If you would like our help to find the lowest LMI premium then please call us on 1300 889 743 or fill out the details on our LMI quote form.
+If you’d like our help to find the lowest LMI premium then please call us on 1300 889 743 or fill in the details on our online assessment form.

 Which lenders use Lenders Mortgage Insurance?

 The following lenders use Lenders Mortgage Insurance (LMI):